daniill5738/sep10-freedom-project/blog/entry01.md

 **Creativity**

  While working on this project it has helped me develop creativity by thinking outside the box and the new different kinds of ways that technology can improve businesses.
-As I had to connect technology to real world businesses which pushed me

 [Next](entry02.md)